zbalkan/dznetcut/README.md

 ### GUI help parity

-The GUI includes **Help → Command line parameters**, which shows the same CLI command surface inline.
+The GUI includes **Help → Command line parameters**, which shows the same CLI command surface inline, including the `--verbose`, `--json`, and ARP protection flags.

 ## How ARP cutoff works